Organizing your wedding seating chart

 that will simplify the process and even printable wedding seating chart templates

 Unless you are having a very small, intimate affair, seating assignments are a must.
 Imagine yourself walking into a crowded room full people and a handful of tables.
 You'll have to navigate through the room trying to find where your friends or family are seated and hope that their table isn't full.
 Would that be the type of wedding or even you would want to attend?

 Or, picture your wedding reception without seating as your guests enter - what if your parents and/or close family are the last to enter and all the tables closest to you are full?
-How would you feel that all your dearest family and friends are scattered around the venue no where near your head table?
+How would you feel that all your dearest family and friends are scattered around the venue no where near your sweetheart table?

 Don't create unnecessary stress for your guests by leaving the seating up to them.
-In my opinion, a seating chart is a must.

 Who Sits At The Head Table

 You have a few options for your head table - either you can set up a table for your entire bridal party along with you (with or without their significant others), facing the reception or you can have just a sweetheart table and incorporate your bridal party throughout your venue.
 You could also place the grooms family on one side, the bride's family on the other with the couple in the middle.
 How you'd like to arrange this is entirely up to you.

 How to Arrange The Layout of the Reception Venue